jlelong/LaTeX-Workshop-wiki/Intellisense.md

 Dictionary of `"entry name": ["array", "of", "fields"]` to replace the default fields used in [data/bibtex-entries.json](https://github.com/James-Yu/LaTeX-Workshop/blob/master/data/bibtex-entries.json).

 This variable is used when [latex-workshop.intellisense.citation.backend](`latex-workshopintellisensecitationbackend`) is set to `biblatex`.
-Reload vscode to make any change in this configuration effective.

 | type                               | default value |
 |------------------------------------|---------------|